SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 sumo.datasource=linux host.name=* metric=system.cpu.utilization state=(user OR system OR wait OR steal OR softirq OR interrupt OR nice) | sum by host.name | outlier
 ```

-## Linux App Dashboards
+## Linux app dashboards

 ### Linux - Overview

-See an overview of Linux activity, including the distribution of system events across hosts, group assignment changes, a breakdown of successful and failed logins, sudo attempts, and the count of reporting hosts.
-Along with this dashboard gives you an at-a-glance view of the key metrics like CPU, memory, disk, network, and TCP connections of all your hosts.
+The **Linux - Overview** dashboard provides an overview of Linux activity, including the distribution of system events across hosts, group assignment changes, successful and failed logins, sudo attempts, and the count of reporting hosts.
+This dashboard also gives you an at-a-glance view of the key metrics like CPU, memory, disk, network, and TCP connections of all your hosts.
 You can drill down from this dashboard to the Host Metrics - CPU/Disk/Memory/Network/TCP dashboard by using the honeycombs or line charts in all the panels.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Linux-OpenTelemetry/Linux-Overview.png' alt="Linux - Overview" />